 How To Apply & Eligibility

-STAR is open to all US companies and not-for-profit organizations.
+STAR and STAR Virtual are open to all US companies and not-for-profit organizations.

 The companies chosen pose an opportunity or problem for the student team to address which

 - Is important to the top management of the organization

 - Involves several functions, e.g. marketing, operations, financial analysis, etc.

 - Is challenging but does not require extensive industry experience